Pirates top Mets 4-1 after shoving match; Lindor injured

 “You just have to keep trying to execute pitches even when you’re walking guys,” Kuhl said.

-NL East-leading New York managed only three hits against the Pirates, who are last in the NL Central.
+NL East-leading New York managed only three hits and went 0 for 12 with runners in scoring position against the Pirates, who are last in the NL Central.
 The teams split four games last weekend in New York.

 Stroman (6-8) gave up just the two runs on Frazier’s single in five innings while scattering eight hits.
 He struck out two and walked none.